-It is the perfect family vacation spot and those who are a kid at heart!
+It is the perfect whole family vacation spot and those who are a kid at heart!

-The theme parks in Orlando are the main attraction, like Disney and Universal Studios.
+The main attractions in Orlando are the two theme parks: Disney World and Universal Studios.
 But there are plenty of other fun things to do in Orlando to beat the theme park crowds!

 Visiting the Kennedy Space Center is a great place to learn about the science behind space travel and it’s just a short 1-hour drive towards the east coast from Orlando.

 Whatever your reason for wanting to travel to this sunny part of central Florida, this 3 day Orlando itinerary will get you started on a magical stay!